Uberi/Minetest-WorldEdit/Chat Commands.md

 ### `//load <file>`

 Load nodes from "(world folder)/schems/`<file>`.we" with position 1 of the current WorldEdit region as the origin.
+NB is it suggested you do a dummy-run with //allocate to list referenced mods not currently enabled (which will cause errors)

     //load some random filename
     //load huge_base